mrvcry/PersonalBlog/_posts/2018-06-12-powerful-things-markdown-editor.md

 ##Mindfull Eating Practices

-Do you restrict yourself when it comes to your favorite food? 🍔 🍭 🍨 Well..I feel like most of us do and it is not something we know how to don’t restrict.
+Do you restrict yourself when it comes to your favorite food? 🍔 🍭 🍨 Well..I feel like most of us do and it is not something we know how to not restrict.
 Hopefully, this post will help you to figure out 🤞🏻❤️
-Please answer following questions and do not worry about your answers, we’ll get there 😉 1️⃣Do you ==“ENJOY”== while eating your favorite food?
+Please answer following questions and do not worry about your answers, we’ll get there 😉

+1.Do you ==“ENJOY”== while eating your favorite food?
-2️⃣Do you feel guilty after you eat them?
+2.Do you feel guilty after you eat them?
-3️⃣Do you avoid buying those items to not to binge?
+3.Do you avoid buying those items to not to binge?

 If your answers are mostly “YES”.
 Yes
 Try these;